fairdataihub/fairdataihub.org/blog/kalai.md

 ## Conclusion

-Open Graph images are a small detail that make a big impact.
+Including an Open Graph image in your project is a small detail that makes a big impact.
 With Satori, generating them dynamically is finally fast, flexible, and serverless-friendly.

 If you want to try it out, check out [Kalai on GitHub](https://github.com/fairdataihub/kalai).
 Fork it, deploy it, and start giving your projects the polished social previews they deserve.
 We built Kalai to scratch our own itch, but it’s been a game changer for our workflow.
 I hope it saves you the same time (and headaches) it saved us.